mvolkmann/blog/src/ocaml.md

 a head and a tail which have different types.

 Each variant name is called a "constructor".
-Each construtor can have an associated value of a specified type.
+Each construtor can have an associated value of a type that is specified after the `of` keyword.
 The value types of the variants can differ.

 The following code provides some examples: